Eric Overmyer: Life and career

-Overmyer joined the crew of The Wire as a consulting producer and writer for the fourth season in 2006.
+He joined the crew of The Wire as a consulting producer and writer for the fourth season in 2006.
 Overmyer wrote the teleplays for the episodes "Margin of Error" and "Misgivings". from stories he co-wrote with producer Ed Burns.
 Overmyer was hired to replace George Pelecanos as a full-time writer and producer.
 Simon has said that he was impressed with Overmyer's writing, particularly in synthesising the story for "Margin of Error" as the episode is the height of the show's political storyline but must also progress other plot threads.
-As a member of the fourth season writing staff, Overmyer has been credited as overseeing the domestic storyline of Jimmy McNulty and "smartly fleshing out" some of his key scenes.
+Simon credited Overmyer with doing "much of the labor" on the storyline of Jimmy McNulty, which he said "felt smartly fleshed out" in key scenes.
 Overmyer left the crew at the end of the fourth season.
 Overmyer and the writing staff won the Writers Guild of America Award for Best Dramatic Series at the February 2008 ceremony and the 2007 Edgar Award for Best Television Feature/Mini-Series Teleplay for their work on the fourth season.

 Overmyer collaborated with Simon again on the HBO drama Treme.
 They co-created the series which is about post-Katrina New Orleans.
-Overmyer lives part-time in New Orleans and used his experience in navigating the "ornate oral tradition" of the city's stories.
+Overmyer lived part-time in New Orleans and used his experience in navigating the "ornate oral tradition" of the city's stories.
 The show focuses on a working-class neighborhood and is smaller in scope than The Wire.
 Production for the first season began in November 2009 and Overmyer worked on the show until it concluded with a fourth season in 2013.

 In the hiatus between the third and fourth seasons of Treme Overmyer joined the crew of the HBO drama series Boardwalk Empire.
 He served as a co-executive producer for the fourth season until production recommenced on Treme.
 On Boardwalk Empire Overmyer reunited with his colleague from The Wire Dennis Lehane.
 He also worked with the writers Steve Turner and Jennifer Ames.

-Overmyer developed the Amazon original series Bosch based on the series of novels by Michael Connelly.
+He developed the Amazon original series Bosch based on the series of novels by Michael Connelly.
 The project reunited him with actors Jamie Hector and Lance Reddick.
 A pilot was produced in 2013.
 The show was ordered to series after being released through the Amazon streaming service in February 2014.
-For his writing staff Overmyer assembled several writers he had worked with before - Pelecanos from The Wire and Treme, Turner and Ames from Boardwalk Empire and William N. Fordes & Tom Smuts from Law & Order.
+For his writing staff, Overmyer assembled several writers he had worked with before - Pelecanos from The Wire and Treme, Turner and Ames from Boardwalk Empire and William N. Fordes & Tom Smuts from Law & Order.
 The first season was shot throughout 2014 and released on February 13, 2015.

+Overmyer died in Mount Vernon, New York, on March 16, 2026, at the age of 74.